prasanna4149/crime-and-Crowd-Management-with-CCTV/README.md

 ## Overview

 Welcome to the **Crime and Crowd Management with CCTV** project!
 This system is designed to monitor public spaces for crowd control and crime prevention using CCTV footage.
 The project consists of three main modules: **Crowd Management**, **Crime Detection**, and **Facial Recognition for Criminals**.
 The system leverages machine learning, OpenCV, and facial recognition technologies for real-time surveillance and alerts.
+It was a part of Smart India Hackathon Group Project

 ## Modules